A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 salt

-Salt is transported by rail and water in well-washed and dried wagons or ships with closed doors and hatches so as not to contaminate the goods.
+Salt is transported by rail and water transport in well-washed and dried wagons or ships with closed doors and hatches so as not to contaminate the goods.

 Pepper